 Know the Roof Type Best Suited for You

 Different roof types offer unique benefits to your home, and there’s a perfect style out there for everyone.
-Whether a traditional gable covering suits your tastes the best, or you’d like to go more modern with a flat roof, understanding your style options opens up a world of construction possibilities.
+Whether a traditional gable roof covering suits your tastes the best, or you’d like to go more modern with a flat roof, understanding your style options opens up a world of construction possibilities.